Jash-Diyora/RegisterLevelCodes-ATmega16-Atmega328p-Atmega2560/README.md

 # AVR-Code
-This are codes I typed learning AVR Microcontrollers.
+These are codes I typed learning AVR Microcontrollers and as a programmer at ABU ROBOCON 2017 for TEAM UVPCE.